vaadin/platform-in-test-script/README.md

 # Dependencies
 - [Playwright](https://playwright.dev/docs/intro)

+# How To Use It
+`./vaadin-starter-installer <project> <version> <timeout> [--verbose]`

+The projects can be listed with `./vaadin-starter-installer --help` The version should be the latest version of the project.
+The timeout can be put to any number(usually 200 or 300 is enough).
+Putting a high number gives the project enough time to start the server.
+The optional argument `--verbose` can be used to view the output of the project.

+Example : ./vaadin-starter-installer skeleton-starter-flow-spring xx.x 300 --verbose

+The "x"s should be replaced with the latest version.

 # How It Works
-The script starts of by looking for the `--verbose` argument, checking if the user has entered at least the first three required arguments, and converts dashes to underscores(base-starter.. to base_stater).It then calls some functions before calling the corresponding project function.
+The script starts of by looking for the `--verbose` argument, checking if the user has entered at least the first three required arguments, checks if Playwright is installed, and converts dashes to underscores(base-starter.. to base_stater).It then calls some other functions before calling the corresponding project function.

 ## Functions